LibraryCarpentry/lc-git/_episodes/03-sharing.md

 we can see our new lines.

 When we begin collaborating on more complex projects, we may have to consider more aspects of Git functionality, but this should be a good start.
-In the second hour we can look more closely at collaborating and using GitHub pages.
+In the second hour, we can look more closely at collaborating and using GitHub pages.